Ultimate Guide to an Internship in Tokyo

 I have a good friend who works as a recruiter for Zensho and they have a lot of recruiters who know Japan market in and out and have lived here for more than 5 years.
 In my friend's case, he has been here for more than 15 years and is an expert on Japan.

-Where can I find internships - online
+Where can I find an internship for free - online job boards

 Where you look for an internship depends on what you want.
 If you are looking for a paid internship, an internship in Tokyo with visa sponsorship, or an internship with an international corporation, we recommend checking job boards that charge money to place a job ad.
 Job ads can cost around 30,000 yen, so if they have the money to pay for this, they have the money to pay for your hourly wages and transportation.